We’ve all heard of the “Aha!” moment – when you have a realization.

 Can’t forget jewelry.

 Meanwhile, let’s just stick with the idea of human AHAVA.

 No ritual whippings with pieces of goat-leather, and no mama wolves, please.

-Maybe just a nice little necklace—a current favorite is our square gold heart pendant, a modern look with a window looking to your soul on a solid gold chain.
+How about a nice little necklace—a current favorite is our square gold heart pendant, a modern look with a window looking to your soul on a solid gold chain.

-Or choose whatever says “I love you.”
+And you know what, choose whatever says “I love you.”

 Let us know your thoughts about Valentine's Day!!

 Hi – I don’t remember them teaching that at Beckford!